OWNING IN MEXICO

 Q: Can foreigners own property in Mexico?

-Yes.
+A: Yes.
 Foreigners can purchase and own real estate through Fideicomiso or through a Mexican Corporation.

 Mexican trust banks are authorized by the Mexican Government to carry out the acquisition of properties located in the restricted zone through Trusts (Fideicomiso).
 The bank is the holder of the trust deed and is responsible to check if the property is free of liens or any claims to the property.
 This trust remains valid for 50 years and can be renewed at any time for another 50 years.
 In the case that the purchaser should miss out on renewing the trust, they have a further period of 10 years to do it.
 The beneficiary of the trust holds all rights and responsibilities of selling, leasing, mortgaging and entrusting the property.
 Furthermore, it is possible to transfer the trust to another foreign buyer.